morgan-williams3/FosterCareProject/README.md

 ![img1](Kansas-compare.png)

 On one hand, it is reassuring that a system using algorithmic matching is significantly more likely to place children in same-race households in aggregate.
 On the other hand, a system using algorithmic matching significantly diminishes the likelihood of a minority foster child being placed in a home that generates long-term positive outcomes.
 As minority foster children are a particularly vulnerable sub-population, the results suggest that algorithmic matching may disproportionally disadvantage a group that is already systematically disadvantaged.
-Therefore, the algorthm may appear to its coders and users that it's improving outcomes for foster children, but it is in reality, improving outcomes for white children at the expense of minority children.
+Therefore, the algorthm may appear to developers and social workers that it improves outcomes for foster children, but it is in reality, it improves outcomes for white children at the expense of minority children.

 ## Limitations
 Note to Ludovica: Some placements in Kansas may have occured before their implementation of algorithmic matching. // We grouped minorities into one group rather than matching each minority group for simplicity, but it can be justified because ... // It is possible that Kansas has adjusted their algorithm since 2015

 ## Discussion